vgcman16/Alex-2.0/README.md

 ## Real-time Editing Demo

 The `app` folder now contains a small module for initializing a [Yjs](https://yjs.dev/) document using the WebRTC provider.
-A helper binds the shared document to the Monaco editor.
+A helper binds the shared document to the Monaco editor and exposes remote cursor presence.

 Run a manual sync test to see two peers share text data: